 Complaints related to sexual harassment or intimate partner violence, discrimination, grade grievances, as well as complaints under the Americans with Disabilities Act (ADA), privacy violations under FERPA, and appealing dismissals, have their own policies and complaint mechanisms.
-Anyone wishing to file complaints in these areas should review those policies or seek the assistance of the Director of Operations (see Appendix K for Office Locations).
+Anyone wishing to file complaints in these areas should review those policies or seek the assistance of the Director of Operations (by emailing doo@libi.edu).